thewebforge/structeezy-docs/README.md

 Speak another language natively?

-Join our i18n gang on Discord or jump into the PRs to help with reviewing existing draft translations!
+Join our i18n gang and jump into the PRs to help with reviewing existing draft translations!

-Check out the dedicated [i18n guide](https://github.com/withastro/docs/blob/main/contributor-guides/translating-astro-docs.md) for more details.

 ## Next Steps